 Navigating a global pandemic can be stressful, but food preparedness doesn’t have to be!
 Simply by practicing food safety and a bit of meal prep we set ourselves for an easier, tastier “quarantine” period.
-If you can’t find all the groceries you need, check out my Ultimate List of Baking Ingredient Substitutions!
+If you can’t find all the groceries you need like brown sugar, check out my Ultimate List of Baking Ingredient Substitutions!

 In all honesty, writing this post is quite somber.
 As the facts surrounding COVID-19 (coronavirus) continue to evolve, many have chosen to self-quarantine to promote safety.
 Small businesses are closing, college students have been displaced and citywide curfews are being put in place.
 Though our reality may be intense and, at times, frightening, I find comfort in the ways we’ve come together to protect and provide for one another.

 Today, I’m hoping to provide a little comfort and solace in the form of preparation.
 No, a pandemic is not ideal but having enough supplies to provide for your family and friends can offer stability.
 I’m by no means an expert but, I can offer what I do know: food.

 Here’s a quick breakdown of all things quarantine and what you can do to prepare!